 If you would like your transcripts to be sent by mail, please use the following address:

-A student whose native language is not English is exempt from the TOEFL requirement if he or she meets one of the following criteria:
+Applicants whose native language is not English must provide Official Test of English as a Foreign Language (TOEFL) scores (90+) or International English Language Testing System (IELTS) scores (6.5+).
+Applicants may be exempt from the English proficiency exam if if he or she meets one of the following criteria:

 Is a US Citizen or Permanent Resident;